🎺Music of Latin America

 Why This Matters

-Understanding Latin American music genres isn't just about memorizing names and dates—you're being tested on how cultural syncretism shapes artistic expression.
+Understanding Latin American music genres isn't just about memorizing names and dates.
+You're being tested on how cultural syncretism shapes artistic expression.
 These genres demonstrate fundamental concepts you'll encounter throughout the course: African diaspora influences, colonial legacies, urbanization and class dynamics, globalization and cultural exchange, and national identity formation.
 Each genre tells a story about how communities blend inherited traditions with new influences to create something distinctly their own.

 Afro-Caribbean Roots: The Rhythmic Foundation

-Many of Latin America's most influential genres trace directly to African musical traditions brought through the slave trade.
+Many of Latin America's most influential genres trace directly to African musical traditions brought through the transatlantic slave trade.
 These genres typically feature syncopated rhythms, call-and-response vocals, and percussion-driven arrangements that reflect their African heritage while incorporating Spanish colonial influences.

 Son